terrazzoapp/terrazzo/www/src/pages/docs/concepts/modes.md

 ## Modes in Typography

-Modes aren’t just used for color; they can be used for typography, too.
-Apple lets users set the base text size, which then cascades to all typography for apps.
-In this sense, each font size (e.g. Heading, Body, Title 1, Title 2, Title 3), not only have their default sizes, but have alternate modes based on the user’s base font size.
+Apple’s Human Interface guidelines outline a user size preference.
+If users need to make the text bigger or smaller, they can adjust to their taste.
+But how does that apply to the existing typographic stack (e.g. Heading, Body, Title 1, Title 2 … )?

 <figure>
   <img src="/images/mode-apple.png" width="1562" height="898">